 1 filename extension(s) found in our database.

-TXT file is a plain text.
+The TXT document files are related to Notepad.
+The TXT file is a Plain Text Document.
 Plain text is textual material, usually in a disk file, that is (largely) unformatted.

 - Document files